So you got the news. You’re pregnant.

 It’s a great time to research that nagging question running through your head “How will dyeing my hair affect my pregnancy?”
 Hearing as you are from well-meaning friends that dyeing your tresses when pregnant can be dangerous for your developing baby.

 Is Hair Color Safe During Pregnancy?

-It’s true that coloring agents can penetrate your scalp and get into your bloodstream.
+Yes.
+It’s true.
+Coloring agents can penetrate your scalp and get into your bloodstream.
 But the amounts are so minute they are generally considered by the medical community to be harmless.

-Still truth is there are no concrete studies that point to specific risks from hair dye to a developing fetus.
-Reason being that there are no pregnant women willing to volunteer as guinea pigs so proper testing can be done.
+Reason being that there are no moms-to-be willing to volunteer as guinea pigs so proper testing can be done.
 Well, who in her right mind would?
 It’s human nature for mothers to protect both themselves and their unborn babies.

-However, there have been studies done involving babies with birth defects but there was nothing that could target hair dye as the main culprit.
+However, there are studies conducted on babies with birth defects.
+In those cases there was nothing that could target hair dye as the main culprit.